GaloisInc/saw-script/doc/manual/manual.md

 The basic types available are similar to those in many other languages.

 * The `Int` type represents unbounded mathematical integers.
-Integer constants can be written in decimal notation (e.g., `42`), hexidecimal notation (`0x2a`), and binary (`0b00101010`).
+Integer constants can be written in decimal notation (e.g., `42`), hexadecimal notation (`0x2a`), and binary (`0b00101010`).
 However, unlike many languages, integers in SAWScript are used primarily as constants.
   Arithmetic is usually encoded in Cryptol, as discussed in the next